 A Medical Leave of Absence is recommended if the student cannot complete their major project within these parameters.

-An Authorized Withdrawal (AW) is for students who need to drop one or more classes, but not the whole course load.
-It may be approved on medical or compassionate grounds, subject to the provision of satisfactory documentation.
-The course name with an AW will appear on official transcripts issued by the university but it will have no effect on the grade point average.
+The course name with an “AW” will appear on official transcripts issued by the university but it will have no effect on the grade point average.
+The following conditions must be met:

 Medical Leave of Absence

-Students unable to continue their studies due to a medical condition, be it related to personal health or the health of an immediate family member, may be granted a 12-month Medical Leave of Absence (MLOA) from study, subject to the provision of appropriate medical documentation.
+Students unable to continue their studies due to a medical condition may be granted a 12-month Medical Leave of Absence (MLOA) from study, subject to the provision of appropriate medical documentation.
 Students who are granted such a leave will have "Leave of Absence" recorded on their transcript.

 A student may request a MLOA to begin before classes start or during active courses.
-If the student opts to take a leave during active courses, those courses will be assigned marks of “AW” on the transcript for Authorized Withdrawal.
+If the student is approved to take a leave during active courses, those courses will be assigned marks of “AW” on the transcript for Authorized Withdrawal.

 Students on leave should be focusing on getting well and are not normally provided with academic supervision or access to the university’s facilities or services.
 Exceptions are granted with the express permission of the Dean.